raspberrypilearning/catch-the-dots/en/step_3.md

 --- /task ---

 --- task ---

-Test your game to make sure that you lose a life if you hit the wrong colour, or gain a point if you hit the right colour.
+Test your game to make sure that you lose a life if you don't match a dot with the correct colour, and that you score a point if you match a dot correctly.

 --- /task ---